Science-backed magnesium supplements for muscle recovery, performance, and cramping. Includes recommendations for athletes and active individuals.

 Magnesium Glycinate for Athletes

 Magnesium glycinate is the best overall form for athletic recovery.
-The glycine component provides its own benefits: it's a primary component of collagen (critical for joint health), improves sleep quality through independent calming mechanisms, and reduces inflammation.
+The glycine component provides its own benefits: collagen support for joint health, independent calming mechanisms that improve sleep quality, and anti-inflammatory effects.
+Together, magnesium and glycine create a dual-mechanism recovery supplement that works across all athletic populations.

 Magnesium Malate for Performance

-Performance benefits: By providing both magnesium and malate, this form directly enhances mitochondrial energy production.
-Studies show magnesium malate supplementation improves endurance capacity, reduces exercise fatigue perception, and accelerates recovery from anaerobic exercise.
-Effects are most pronounced in endurance athletes.
+Magnesium malate directly supports ATP synthesis since malate is an intermediate in the Krebs cycle (cellular energy production).
+Studies show it improves endurance capacity, reduces exercise fatigue perception, and accelerates recovery from anaerobic exercise.
+Effects are most pronounced in endurance athletes (runners, cyclists, triathletes).

 Magnesium Threonate for Brain Recovery